-- 3.1 It is expected that all students can demonstrate achievement of the learning outcomes for an assessment within the defined word limit.
+3.1 It is expected that all students can demonstrate achievement of the learning outcomes for an assessment within the defined word limit.
 The upper limit specified may be exceeded by up to 10% without penalty.
-There is no lower limit but failure to demonstrate the requisite learning outcomes will lead to a fail. - 3.2 These procedures on wordage for written assessment/length of presentations exist both to enable the student to understand the scale of the assessment item and to establish an upper parameter within which it should be completed.
+There is no lower limit but failure to include demonstration of the requisite learning outcomes will lead to a fail.

+3.2 These guidelines on wordage for written assessment/length of presentations exist both to enable the student to see the scale of the item and to establish an upper parameter within which it should be completed (see 3.4.1 below).